RemoteBoatX/aboat-vrgp-adapter/README.md

 This should build an image called `remoteboatx/aboat-vrgp-adapter:latest`.

-To run the image in a container:
+To run the image in a container (interactively, useful for inputting text at the keyboard):
-`docker run --rm remoteboatx/aboat-vrgp-adapter:latest`
+`docker run -it --rm remoteboatx/aboat-vrgp-adapter:latest`

 The last command above runs the service in a container, until it is stopped.